CaoHao1993/ABC/README.md

 newMaLSTM model
 ===============
-This project is based on the Siamese LSTM network + attention mechanism + Manhattan distance to achieve the similarity calculation The training data includes:
+This project is based on the Siamese LSTM network + attention mechanism + Manhattan distance to achieve the similarity calculation.

+The training data includes:

 (1) Quora sentence data on Kaggle, about 400,000 groups, positive and negative sample ratio 1:1.7